AdrianTheHacker/MicroBit_Project/README.md

-# MicroBit_Project
+# Microbit Servo Controller
-I'm just gonna add a bunch of shit to this and make a DaNdY microbit program.
+This project uses a Microbit and MicroPython to control a servo motor.